kingjon3377/strategicprimer-viewer/README.md

   everything else (but not the JAR or either of the "native" apps) into a tarball.
 - `release` is a convenience target: it calls `dmg`, `exe`, and `dist`.

+### Running the Program

+If you have an EXE or `.app`, it should behave like a standard platform-native application.
+If you have a JAR, if file associations are properly set up you can double-click it, but if you want to run any of the apps other than the map viewer, the worker-management app, or the exploration GUI, you'll need to call it from the command line: `java -jar /path/to/viewer-0.4.${version}.jar -options /path/to/map.xml` .

+If you've compiled the apps from source, there's a simpler way: `ceylon run strategicprimer.viewer -options /path/to/map.xml`.
+(If one of the options happens to be one that the Ceylon runtime itself uses, pass `--` somewhere before that.)